Visitors at Butchart Gardens, Victoria BC

 It is the largest and most popular area of the gardens for visitors.

 Surrounding the area’s central viewing point lie over 5 acres of lush gardens.
-From here you’ll get a glimpse of a wide variety of flowers, trees and plants, as well as a central fountain and pond.
+From here, you’ll get a glimpse of a wide variety of flowers, trees and plants, as well as a central fountain and pond.

 The Japanese Garden

-The Japanese Garden at Butchart Gardens is a beautiful and serene spot that is perfect for a peaceful stroll or a moment of quiet contemplation.
+The Japanese Garden at Butchart Gardens is a beautiful and serene spot perfect for a peaceful stroll or a moment of quiet contemplation.
+With over 200 metres of flowing streams, as well as a number of ponds, it oozes zen and tranquillity.

 There is also a small pond with koi fish and a traditional tea house where you can relax with a cup of green tea.
+Though open year-round, it is especially lovely in the spring, with cherry blossoms blooming throughout the grounds.

-The Butchart Gardens Rose Garden
+The Rose Garden

 The Rose Garden is one of the newest additions to Butchart Gardens and features over 2,500 roses of 260 different varieties.
+Highlights include beautiful floribundas, ramblers, climbers and Hybrid Tea Roses.

 The Rose Garden is one of the most popular areas of the Butchart Gardens, and it is easy to see why.
-The garden is full of vibrant colours and stunning aromas.
-Its blooms peak between June and early Fall

 The popular Rose Arch provides visitors with the ideal backdrop for those crucial (sorry, it’s true!)
 Instagram snaps.